marcelhollerbach/verne/README.md

 ```
 git clone <URL>

 cd <here is the clonedplace>

 mkdir build

 cd build

 cmake ..

 make all

 sudo make install

 ```
+Be aware, this is installing 3 libraries!
+Make sure to include the library path is in the ldconfig search path and the ldconfig cache is up to date!

 ### Distro packages: